-If a pupil who is suspended or excluded lives outside the LA in which the school is located, the Executive Headteacher will notify the pupil's 'home authority'.
+If a pupil who is suspended or excluded lives outside the LA in which the school is located, the Head of School will notify the pupil's 'home authority'.

 9. Duty to inform social workers and the virtual school head (VSH)